TL;DR: Is closing costs a tax deductible in the US?

 No more digging through inboxes.
 Receiptor scans your connected accounts for receipts, invoices, and bills — even from months (or years) ago.

-Receiptor uses AI to understand the context of your transactions.
+Receiptor uses AI to understand your transactions' context.
 Whether it’s a premium for health insurance, a business lunch, or a home office chair — it tags everything correctly for your accountant (or the IRS).

 3. Stores all deductible documents in one place